yashvaishnav/python/README.md

 ```

 ### Counting with a variable
 Recall how to make variables and increment them.
-To create a variable, just think of a name that has no spaces or punctuation that you've not used yet, and give it a starting value.
+To create a variable, just think of a name that has no spaces or punctuation *that you've not used yet*, and give it a starting value.
 ```python
 thisIsAVariable = 5
 ```